Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps-2.0.md

     > C. To separate user authentication from user access

+845. What will happen if a Snowflake user increases the size of a suspended virtual warehouse?

+    > C. The provisioning of additional compute resources will be in effect when the warehouse is next resumed.

+846. The VALIDATE table function has which parameter as an input argument for a Snowflake user?

+    > D. JOB_ID

+847. Which Snowflake edition supports Protected Health Information (PHI) data (in accordance with HIPAA and HITRUST CSF regulations), and has a dedicated metadata store and pool of compute resources?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* D. Virtual Private Snowflake (VPS)

+848. Which Snowflake table types are used to manage costs for short-lived tables?
+(Choose two.)

+    > D. Temporary tables
+    > E. Transient tables

+849. What are key characteristics of virtual warehouses in Snowflake?
+(Choose two.)

+    > B. Warehouses can be started and stopped at any time.
+    > C. Warehouses can be resized at any time, even while running.

+850. What strategies can be used to optimize the performance of a virtual warehouse?
+(Choose two.)

+    > A. Reduce queuing.
+    > D. Increase the warehouse size.

+851. How are privileges inherited in a role hierarchy in Snowflake?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* A. Privileges are inherited by any roles above that role in the hierarchy.

+852. At what level can the ALLOW_CLIENT_MFA_CACHING parameter be set?

+    > A. Account

+853. What entity is responsible for hosting and sharing data in Snowflake?

+    > A. Data provider

+854. Which function will provide the proxy information needed to protect Snowsight?

+    > C. SYSTEM$ALLOWLIST

+855. The property MINS_TO_BYPASS_NETWORK_POLICY is set at which level?

+    > A. User

+856. When unloading the data for file format type specified (TYPE = 'CSV'), SQL NULL can be converted to string ‘null’ using which file format option?

+    > C. NULL_IF

+857. Which table function should be used to view details on a Directed Acyclic Graph (DAG) run that is presently scheduled or is executing?

+    > C. CURRENT_TASK_GRAPHS

+858. What Snowflake database object is derived from a query specification, stored for later use, and can speed up expensive aggregation on large data sets?

+    > D. Materialized view

+859. User1, who has the SYSADMIN role, executed a query on Snowsight.
+User2, who is in the same Snowflake account, wants to view the result set of the query executed by User1 using the Snowsight query history.
+What will happen if User2 tries to access the query history?

+    > D. User2 will be unable to view the result set of the query executed by User1

+860. A permanent table and temporary table have the same name, TBL1, in a schema.

+What will happen if a user executes select \* from TBL1;?

+    > A. The temporary table will take precedence over the permanent table.

+861. The effects of query pruning can be observed by evaluating which statistics?
+(Choose two.)

+    > A. Partitions scanned
+    > B. Partitions total

+862. Which data types optimally store semi-structured data?
+(Choose two.)

+    > A. ARRAY
+    > E. VARIANT

+863. What compute resource is used when loading data using Snowpipe?

+    > C. Snowpipe uses compute resources provided by Snowflake.

 864. Which file function gives a user or application access to download unstructured data from a Snowflake stage?

     > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* A. BUILD_SCOPED_FILE_URL or  C. GET_PRESIGNED_URL

+865. By default, which role can create resource monitors?

+    > A. ACCOUNTADMIN

+866. Which DDL/DML operation is allowed on an inbound data share?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* D. SELECT

+867. Which types of charts does Snowsight support?
+(Choose two.)

+    > A. Area charts
+    > E. Scorecards

 868. Which role in Snowflake allows a user to enable replication for multiple accounts?

     > D. ORGADMIN

+869. Which Snowflake tool is recommended for data batch processing?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*B. SnowSQL

+870. Which Snowflake mechanism is used to limit the number of micro-partitions scanned by a query?

+    > C. Query pruning

+871. While clustering a table, columns with which data types can be used as clustering keys?
+(Choose two.)

+    > A. BINARY
+    > C. GEOMETRY

+872. Which use case does the search optimization service support?

+    > D. Conjunctions (AND) of multiple equality predicates

+873. What should be used when creating a CSV file format where the columns are wrapped by single quotes or double quotes?

+    > C. FIELD_OPTIONALLY_ENCLOSED_BY

+874. If a multi-cluster warehouse is using an economy scaling policy, how long will queries wait in the queue before another cluster is started?

+    > C. 6 minutes

+875. What does the TableScan operator represent in the Query Profile?

+    > A. The access to a single table

+876. What information is found within the Statistic output in the Query Profile Overview?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* B. Table pruning

+877. Which roles can make grant decisions to objects within a managed access schema?
+(Choose two.)

+    > A. ACCOUNTADMIN
+    > B. SECURITYADMIN

+878. How can a Snowflake user post-process the result of SHOW FILE FORMATS?

+    > A. Use the RESULT_SCAN function.

+879. A Snowflake account administrator has set the resource monitors as shown in the diagram, with actions defined for each resource monitor as “Notify & Suspend Immediately”.
+What is the MAXIMUM limit of credits that Warehouse 2 can consume?

+    > D. 5000

+880. When initially creating an account in Snowflake, which settings can be specified?
+(Choose two.)

+    > D. Region
+    > E. Snowflake edition

+881. What activities can a user with the ORGADMIN role perform?
+(Choose two.)

+    > A. Create an account for an organization.
+    > D. View usage information for all accounts in an organization.

+882. What is one of the benefits of using a multi-cluster virtual warehouse?

+    > D. It will automatically start and stop additional clusters as needed

+883. When should a multi-cluster virtual warehouse be used in Snowflake?

+    > A. When queuing is delaying query execution on the warehouse

+884. What is used to denote a pre-computed data set derived from a SELECT query specification and stored for later use?

+    > C. Materialized view

+885. A Snowflake user wants to temporarily bypass a network policy by configuring the user object property MINS_TO_BYPASS_NETWORK_POLICY.
+What should they do?

+    > D. Contact Snowflake Support.

+886. What is the default access of a securable object until other access is granted?

+    > A. No access

 887. From what stage can a Snowflake user omit the FROM clause while loading data into a table?

     > B. The table stage

+888. What is used during the FIRST execution of SELECT COUNT(\*) FROM ORDER?

+    > D. Metadata-based result

+889. What is the purpose of a resource monitor in Snowflake?

+    > D. To control costs and credit usage by virtual warehouses

+890. Which data formats are supported by Snowflake when unloading semi-structured data?
+(Choose two.)

+    > B. Binary file in Parquet
+    > D. Newline Delimited JSON

+891. In Snowflake, the use of federated authentication enables which Single Sign-On (SSO) workflow activities?
+(Choose two.)

+    > C. Logging into Snowflake
+    > D. Logging out of Snowflake

+892. What does the worksheet and database explorer feature in Snowsight allow users to do?

+    > B. Move a worksheet to a folder or a dashboard.

+893. When unloading data from Snowflake to AWS, what permissions are required?
+(Choose two.)

+    > A. s3:DeleteObject
+    > D. s3:PutObject

+894. What step can reduce data spilling in Snowflake?

+    > A. Using a larger virtual warehouse

+895. Which user preferences can be set for a user profile in Snowsight?
+(Choose two.)

+    > A. Multi-Factor Authentication (MFA)
+    > D. Notifications
+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

+896. What privilege is needed for a Snowflake user to see the definition of a secure view?

+    > A. OWNERSHIP

+897. What general guideline does Snowflake recommend when setting the auto-suspension time limit?

+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\* B. Set tasks for suspension after 5 minutes.

+898. When does Snowflake automatically encrypt data that is loaded into Snowflake?
+(Choose two.)

+    > B. After loading the data into a table.
+    > C. After loading the data into an internal stage.

+899. When data is loaded into Snowflake, what formats does Snowflake use internally to store the data in cloud storage?
+(Choose two.)

+    > B. Columnar
+    > E. Compressed

+900. What do temporary and transient tables have in common in Snowflake?
+(Choose two.)

+    > A. Both tables have no Fail-safe period.
+    > B. Both tables have data retention period maximums of one day.

+901. What are the least privileges needed to view and modify resource monitors?
+(Choose two.)

+    > C. MONITOR
+    > D. MODIFY
+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

 902. When does a materialized view get suspended in Snowflake?

     > B. When a column is dropped from the base table

+903. What happens when a Snowflake user changes the data retention period at the schema level?

+    > B. All child objects that do not have an explicit retention period will automatically inherit the new retention period

+904. Snowpark provides libraries for which programming languages?
+(Choose two.)

+    > B. Python
+    > C. Scala

+905. How can a Snowflake user sample 10 rows from a table named SNOWPRO?
+(Choose two.)

+    > B. SELECT * FROM SNOWPRO TABLESAMPLE (10 ROWS)
+    > E. SELECT * FROM SNOWPRO SAMPLE BERNOULLI (10 ROWS)
+    > \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*

 906. Why would a Snowflake user choose to use a transient table?

     > D. To store transitory data that needs to be maintained beyond the session

+907. What does a masking policy consist of in Snowflake?

+    > A. A single data type, with one or more conditions, and one or more masking functions

 908. What actions can be performed by a consumer account on a shared database?
 (Choose two.)